-Its important to stay with the dates.
 Hip displasia can be also acquired during growing time.
-Very ofter new owners of the puppy ruin their puppies hips ,elbows and knee by letting them do inappropriate things like jumping, running on slippery surfaces, retrieving, climbing stairs, jumping in and off from to high couch etc… and of course bad diet.
+Very ofter new owners of the puppy ruin their puppies hips ,elbows and knee by letting them do inappropriate things like jumping, running on slippery surfaces, retrieving, climbing stairs, jumping in and off from to high couch etc… and of course bad diet and stress.

 YOU DECIDE TO BUY A PUPPY?